alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/shia/2020-07-26-islamic-ruling-on-the-ideology-of-khomeini.md

 ---
-layout: post
-title: "The Islamic Ruling on the Ideology of Khomeini and the Iranian State"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 11461"
-category: [sects]
-tags: [alifta]
 date: 2020-07-26-islamic-ruling-on-the-ideology-of-khomeini.md
+group6: true
 lang: en
+layout: post
+mass_edited: true
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 11461
+summary: As to the claim that in today's Muslim world Iran is the only state that abides by Allah's rules and that there is no true Muslim leader but Ayatollah Khomeini, it is a lie.
+tags:
+- alifta
+title: The Islamic Ruling on the Ideology of Khomeini and the Iranian State
 translation: false
-summary: "As to the claim that in today's Muslim world Iran is the only state that abides by Allah's rules and that there is no true Muslim leader but Ayatollah Khomeini, it is a lie."
-group6: true
 ---

 ### Question: